developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 ### Q: Zebra APIs appear to offer limited fault tolerance.
 How can my app adapt to this?

-##### A: Perform an API retry or gracefully exit the app.
+##### A: Retry the API command or gracefully exit the app.

 -----

 ### Q: Why do my apps display Application Not Responding (ANR) message so often?

 ##### A: ANR errors often occur when too many threads are spawned on the main activity.
-Try spawning new threads instead of starting them all in the main activity.
+Try spawning new threads in a separate process instead of the main activity.

 -----